 At this point you are wondering how well you did on the questions.
-All three are deceptively easy; that is, when encountering each question an obvious answer springs quickly to mind.
+Did you get the right answer or the wrong answer?
+All three logic riddles are deceptively simple problems; that is, when encountering each question an obvious answer springs quickly to mind.
 Those answers are 10 cents, 100 minutes and 24 days.
 Any of those sound familiar?
 If those were your answers, which Gervais and Norenzayan characterize as the “intuitive” responses, chances are you are one of America’s 230 million people who believe in God.

-If, however, your answers were what the authors label “analytical” (also known as “correct”), you are probably in the quarter of Americans who do not profess religious belief.
+If, however, you got a perfect score, your answers were what the authors label “analytical” (also known as “correct”), you are probably in the quarter of Americans who do not profess religious belief.

 Question 1: Though the quick intuitive answer is 10 cents, a moment's reflection leads to the realization that 10 cents is not a full dollar less than $1.00.
 (If you're sleepy: 10 cents is 90 cents less than $1.00.)
-The accurate solution can be reached through a little 8th grade algebra:
+The correct answer can be reached through a little 8th grade algebra:

 If the cost of the ball is x, the cost of the bat is x + 1.